-Along the Great Bear Wilderness of Montana, there are countless small valleys nestled in the hidden recesses of the many high mountaintops such as these atop Elk Mountain.
+Along the Great Bear Wilderness of Montana, countless small valleys are nestled in the hidden recesses of the many high mountaintops such as these atop Elk Mountain.
 Carved by the ebb and flow of glaciers in the last ice age, like islands in the sky, they are isolated ecosystems, cut off from life in the canyons far below.
 Nourished by the melting snowpack they thrive all through the summer and late into the fall when this image was lensed.
 Seasons are fast and harsh up here in this rarified world.

 And here on Dry Park Mountain, the ice is just now beginning to melt away.